consultnn/yii2-docker/README.md

 Docker-compose config for Yii 2 Application Template
 ===================================
-Yii 2 docker is a configuration for rapidly compose yii2 infrastructure.
+Yii 2 docker is a configuration for easy deployment of yii2 template application.

 REQUIREMENTS
 ------------